 Not at this time.
 Publishers as well as end users can cancel their subscription immediately after purchase to prevent a renewal (while maintaining access through the end of the payment period).

-Do you have APIs available?
+Do you have public APIs available?

 Not at this time, but we have plans later this year to offer authentication APIs and make user profile information more accessible on page load.